samrudhisharma/EasyMusicForRun/README.md

 ##### Context Aware Features: <br/>

+1. Ability to detect if headphones connected or not.
+2. Ability to detect if internet connected or not.
+3. Ability to detect speed of runner.
+4. Ability to switch music or alter music as per internet connectivity.

 ##### Runtime Adaptation Features: <br/>

+1. Runner can specify the minimum running speed.
+2. Runner can specify the type of music he wants.

 ##### Features Implemented: <br/>

+1. Receiver to detect if headphones connected or not.
+2. Receiver to detect if internet connectivity is there or not.
+3. Receiver to detect location, and speed of user.
+4. Views and flow for user.
+5. POJO to change values.

 ##### Features Left: <br/>

+1. Setting profiles
+2. Playing music from a local playlist.

 ##### Screencast: <br/>

+TODO

 ##### References: <br/>
 https://stackoverflow.com/questions/574195/android-youtube-app-play-video-intent <br/>